Back to Exam Calendar

 Computer Science / AIO

-Australian Informatics Olympiad Guide
+Australian Informatics Olympiad 2026 Dates, Format and Preparation Guide

 The Australian Informatics Olympiad is suited to students with real programming fluency who are ready for algorithmic problem solving in code.